Once

 recordings printed on the back of the covers.
 But soon informative liner notes,

-mostly written by noted critics and journalists (and supposedly in some cases
+mostly written by noted critics and journalists (and as is suggested in some cases

 by Don Gabor's cousin George Curtiss), explained the music.
 A writer for early